Ar3secchim/Project-Portifolio-web/readme.md

 - Create for portifilio web
 - This repository is under construction e updates Design web
-- ✨Magic ✨

 # Why

->This project is part of my portfolio, I will be happy to receive feedback on the project, on the codes, structure or anything that helps me evolve to become a better developer
+>This project is part of my portfolio, I will be happy to receive feedback on the project, on the codes, structure or anything that helps me evolve to become a better developer.

 Email: renarasecchim@hotmail.com